Citi/scaler/docs/source/tutorials/quickstart.rst

 This will be extremely slow, because it will serialize the argument function ``big_func()`` each time ``client.submit()`` is called.

-Function may also be 'heavy' if they accept large objects as arguments.
+Functions may also be 'heavy' if they accept large objects as arguments.
 In this case, consider using ``client.send_object()`` to send the object to the scheduler, and then later use ``client.submit()`` to submit the function.

 Spinning up Scheduler and Cluster Separately
 --------------------------------------------